Take Control of Your Content

 Twitter does this best, linking and notifications, it has ended up being a great RSS alternate which for some reason RSS got stuck with just the tech-savvy.
 With Twitter, I can publish all my links at @mkaz and the people who want to subscribe will receive the updates.
 Most of my geeky non-family links get published on Twitter.

 Taking Back Control

 Now after taking back control, the majority of my content is being published on domains that I own.
 I did end up with a few sites but still half as many.
 My personal site mkaz.com, where I publish random posts and articles that tends to be lots of development and geeky stuff.
-I have a family site at kazmierczaks.com which is where I post family photos that I previously might have posted on Facebook, this is good too for Grandparents who aren’t on Facebook they can still see the kiddos.
+I have a private family site where I post family photos that I previously might have posted on Facebook, this is good too for Grandparents who aren't on Facebook they can still see the kiddos.